 From Higher Ground

 Welcome to Perspectives from Higher Ground!
-Each quarter we inform, inspire and impart information, stories and experiences that will motivate, equip and encourage you in your personal and professional development and effectiveness.
+Follow along as we inform, inspire and impart information, stories and experiences that will motivate, equip and encourage you in your personal and professional development and effectiveness.

 Why are people not responding to you favorably?
 If this is happening more frequently, you may be going through a ‘sour season’ causing you to act in a ‘backup style’.
 A backup style reflects our typical responses when we run out of energy, patience or feel like it’s not worth it – preventing us from being our best.
 Let’s explore one perspective.